issamsaid/ulist/README.md

 types (since usually linked lists are used to manipulate complex user-defined data structures), thus allocating and releasing the data to be wrapped into nodes are **assumed** to be issued outside the library calls.
-In other words it is the responsibility of user to allocate and free the memory required for each data structure.
+In other words it is the responsibility of the user to allocate and free the memory required for each data structure.
 If you are willing to use linked lists to wrap intrinsic types, it is recommended that you use arrays instead.